 Basic education and training in relation to continued professional development

-All persons fulfilling functions (a) to (d) under the Directive and specific roles as defined by the Directive are expected to receive continuing training to ensure that their knowledge and skills are maintained, to keep up to date with relevant developments, particularly in the field of the “Three Rs”, and to meet professional requirements where they exist.
+All persons fulfilling Article 23(2) functions (a), (b), (c) or (d) under the Directive and specific roles as defined by the Directive are expected to receive continuing training to ensure that their knowledge and skills are maintained, to keep up to date with relevant developments, particularly in the field of the “Three Rs”, and to meet professional requirements where they exist.

 Basic education and training and continued professional development need to be defined to ensure a clear distinction between the two.
-The acquisition of the initial knowledge and/or skills foundation for functions (a), (b), (c) or (d) and the other roles under the Directive to develop the required competence to start the function/task/role, is considered basic education and training.
+The acquisition of the initial knowledge and/or skills foundation for Article 23(2) functions (a), (b), (c) or (d) and the other roles under the Directive to develop the required competence to start the function/task/role, is considered basic education and training.
 Basic education and training should cover all the modules and learning outcomes as in table 2 and table 3 for these functions and roles.

 In the case where an additional species is to be used, or when career advancement from current to a new function or role is proposed, staff must complete the corresponding basic education and training as the basis for developing the required competences relevant to the new species/function, but this would be classified as continued professional development.